-1 All equity transactions with KMP other than those arising from the exercise of remuneration options have been entered into under terms and conditions no more favourable than those the Company would have adopted if dealing at arm's length.
+&lt;sup>1 All equity transactions with KMP other than those arising from the exercise of remuneration options have been entered into under terms and conditions no more favourable than those the Company would have adopted if dealing at arm's length.
 Shares include indirect interests.

-2 Resigned during the current financial year.
+&lt;sup>2 Resigned last financial year.